 The clash in tone between his names is not an outlier.
 Numerous ancient texts describe him as an aggressive, antagonistic god, while others have him down as a kind, friendly, and benevolent being who protected Sumerians.

 The latter descriptions are supported by a tale of how Enlil and Enki ordered the gods Labar and Ashnan to Earth in order to give cattle and grain to their inhabitants.

 Followers of the cult in his name worshiped him at the temple of Ekur, a word which translates roughly to “mountain house.”
 To this day, the ruins of the temple still stand.
 A small statuette of Enlil which shows him as a bearded man sitting on a throne was found in Nippur.

 Despite Enlil’s symbol having been a horned crown, no horns can be seen in this instance — although that is likely to be a result of thousands of years of damage.

-Enki’s primary consort was Ki, but in this case she was always referred to as Ninhursag.
+Enki’s primary consort was Ki, but in this case, she was always referred to as Ninhursag.
 He also had relationships with Damkina, and Ninsar and Ninkurra — who were his daughters.
-He was father to three other children as well — Marduk, Uttu, and Ninti.
+He was a father to three other children as well — Marduk, Uttu, and Ninti.

 Although some other gods had a relatively higher share of support as far as surviving records testify, Enki’s contribution to legends was perhaps just as significant, if not more.